A Simple Algorithm for Scalable Monte Carlo Inference: Experimental analysis

 \subsection{Exponential random graph models}

-ERGMs are widely used for the analysis of social~\cite{Lusher2013}, biological~\cite{Byshkin2018}, and brain networks~\cite{Simpson2011}.
+Exponential random graph models (ERGMs) are widely used for the analysis of social~\cite{Lusher2013}, biological~\cite{Byshkin2018}, and brain networks~\cite{Simpson2011}.
+Very often these models are used for hypothesis testing: if an estimated parameter $\theta_i$ is significantly larger than zero then the corresponding $g_i(x_{obs})$ is larger than might be expected by chance, conditional on all the other parameters of the model.
 In case of ERGMs, $x$ is a vector of binary variables (0/1), denoting the absence/presence of ties between network nodes.
 For directed networks the dimension of $x$ is $N \times (N-1)$, where $N$ is the number of network nodes.
 In contrast to other models that we consider in this paper, ERGMs do not belong to the class of Markov Random Field distributions and this fact complicates the problem of parameter estimation~\cite{Moores2015}.

-However, the computational approach we use in this paper may be successfully applied to the estimation of ERGMs~\cite{Byshkin2018}.
-It was demonstrated that the CPU time of maximum likelihood estimation grows with the number of nodes as $N^{1.5}$, and it is close to the scaling properties of the Metropolis-Hastings algorithm for these models~\cite{Byshkin2016}.
-Equivalently, the dependence of the estimation time on the dimension of $x$ is sub-linear.
+Recently Byshkin et al. proposed a fast adaptive algortihm to compute the MLE ~\cite{Byshkin2018}.
+Similar to the algorithm ~(\ref{eq:Younes}), the algorithm did not requiere converged Monte Carlo simulations between parameter updates.
+Though ERGMs are popular statistical models, there were no successful attempts of applying the algorithm ~(\ref{eq:Younes}) to ERGMs.
+The adaptive algorithm was successfully applied to compute MLE of ERGM parameters, and significantly increased the size of networks for which MLE may be computed ~\cite{Byshkin2018}.
+However, it required adaptation of learning rates for each parameter separately, and a complicated adaptive method was applied.
+Though good empirical results were observed, the authors could not understand or explain their algorithm.

+The algorithm ~(\ref{eq:Max}) does not requiere any adaptation.
 Good scaling properties of the EE algorithm can be easily understood: only one step of the Metropolis-Hastings algorithm is enough for one step of the EE algorithm.
-For comparison, one step of the Stochastic Approximation~\cite{Robbins1951} or the method of Geyer~\cite{Geyer1991} requires a number of the Metropolis-Hasting steps which is larger than the burn-in time (see Fig.~\ref{Fig:1}), and the burn-in time grows with $N$.
+For comparison, one step of the stochastic approximation~\cite{Robbins1951,Snijders2002} requires a number of the Metropolis-Hasting steps which is larger than the burn-in time, and the burn-in time grows with $N$.
 Good scaling properties of the EE algorithm allow to fit ERGMs to complex networks with hundreds of thousands of nodes and billions of tie variables correspondingly.